Business car insurance

 What is business car insurance?

-Business car insurance covers you if you use your car for any work-related purposes, over and above commuting.
-If you’re visiting clients, travelling to meetings, or moving between sites, you’ll need business use car insurance.
+Business car insurance could cover you if you use your car for any work-related purposes.
+If you’re simply using your car to commute to your permanent workplace each day, then you could be covered by a standard car insurance policy.
+But if you’re visiting clients, travelling to meetings or moving between job sites, you’ll need business car insurance.

 When you take out car insurance, you’ll need to choose between three types of cover depending on what you use your car for:

-• SDP and commuting (SDP & C) – also covers you for commuting to and from work
+• SDP and commuting (SDP & C) – also covers you for commuting to and from your regular workplace.

 • SDP & C and business use – covers you for driving for domestic, leisure and social reasons, commuting and using your car at work.